minetest-mods-camp/arena_lib/DOCS.md

 * `arena_lib.HUD_send_msg_all(HUD_type, arena, msg, <duration>, <sound>, <color>)`: same as above, but for all the players and spectators inside the arena
 * `arena_lib.HUD_hide(HUD_type, player_or_arena)`: makes the specified HUD disappear; it can take both the name of the player/spectator and a whole arena.
 Also, a special parameter `"all"` can be used in `HUD_type` to make all the HUDs disappear.
 Automatically called when a player leaves an arena (with `"all"`)

+Keep also in mind that nametags are stored when entering and restored when leaving.
+This means that nametags can be used as a custom HUD too (e.g. to display the score of a certain player above their head), using the default Minetest API.

 ### 1.7 Utils
 There are also some other functions which might turn useful.
 They are:
 * `arena_lib.is_player_in_queue(p_name, <mod>)`: returns a boolean.
 If a mod is specified, returns true only if it's inside a queue of that specific mod